Obamas donate daughters' swing set to Washington shelter

 - Why Portland and not Seattle gets pummeled with snow

+Obama offered the swing set to President-elect Donald Trump, who has a 10-year-old son, Barron.
+But Trump declined the offer, the White House said and a Trump representative confirmed.

-The White House says the swing set was carted away from its location just outside the Oval Office last month.
+The swing set was hauled away from its location just outside the Oval Office last month, the White House said.

+Most of the families at the Jobs Have Priority shelter are headed by young African-American females, according to the website for the 28-apartment family shelter.
+The average family has two to three young children and many have at least one family member with a mental, developmental or physical disability.

+Presidents throughout the years have altered the landscape of the White House grounds to suit their recreational needs, or their children’s.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.